notbenoit/notbenoit.github.io/_posts/2014-02-28-optimize-workflow-xcode.markdown

 All colors are dimmed, and the background is not a full black color, but rather a dimmed pastel black.
 You can find the colorscheme [here][xcode-zenburn], with the instructions to change you colorscheme in Xcode.

 ###Shortcut time
+There are lots of shortcuts in Xcode, some you can't do without, and some that you'll forget very soon.

+#### Build and run `⌘ R`
+This is alot quicker than clicking on the top left 'play' arrow.
+This shortcut is the one you'll use the most often.

+#### Stop `⌘ .`
+Kills the current running app.
+With the previous shortcut, this one a must use.

+#### Clean `⇧ ⌘ K`
+Perform a clean action on the current project.

+#### Organizer `⌘ 2`
+Show the organizer.
+Useful if you want to check your provisioning profiles, or some documentation.

+#### Search everywhere `⇧ ⌘ F`
+Perform a search on the whole project.

+#### Jump to next counterpart `^ ⌘ ↑` / `^ ⌘ ↓`
+This is also a very useful one.
+Switch easily between a .m file and its .h.
+You can also do a three fingers vertical swipe.

+#### Open Quickly `⇧ ⌘ O`
+Okay, this is THE shortcut.
+It allows you to open any file in your workspace, or in any linked framework directly by tapping its name, or part of its name.

+![Open Quickly][open-quickly]

 ###Usefull little hints